zerodevapp/zerodev-docs/docs/use-wallets/improve-gas-experience/pay-gas-for-users.md

 Since it's unsafe to sponsor all transactions (in which case your users could drain your funds), you need to configure *gas policies* to determine which transactions to sponsor.

-Go to the `Gas Policies` section of your dashboard.
+If you want to configure gas policies programmatically, check out [the API](https://zerodev-api.readme.io/reference/addpolicytoproject).
+Otherwise, go to the `Gas Policies` section of [your dashboard](https://dashboard.zerodev.app/) to follow along this tutorial.

 There are two ways to specify gas policies: global policies and contract policies.

 ## Global Policies